Gluten-Free Strawberry Rhubarb Pie

 Of course, I arrive home and proceed to have recipe fail after recipe fail with my beloved rhubarb.
 This first round of this pie turned into one of the fails.
 BUT – it was only a fail because after painstakingly working on the lattice, I whacked it with my oven mitt when I went to take it out of the oven.
 Luckily, the pie was still delicious, and round 2 turned out even BETTER.

-This pie crust is one of my favorites.
+This gluten-free pie crust is one of my favorites.
 It’s gluten-free and grain-free, but I think it manages to taste just as ridiculously delicious as the gluttonous stuff.
-It’s the same as the one I use in my Paleo Apple Pie, and tends to be go-to for any pie crust needs.
+It’s the same as the one I use in my Paleo Apple Pie recipe and tends to be a wonderful go-to for any pie crust needs.
 The combination of almond and tapioca flours makes a tender, flaky crust that tastes so good.